idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 They also need to be experts at working with data systems and analysis, as much of their time will be analyzing customer, business, operational, and technical data.

-Once they become managers they have very limited time to increase technical muscle, so I recommend before switching they are:
+Once developers become managers they have little time to use their technical muscle, and their technical apptitude declines do to lack of use.
+Therefore I recommend before switching they are:

+- A very experienced engineer (MSFT L65, AMZN L6, FB E6).
-An experienced engineer before switching to management A expert in at multiple languages (for me python, and C#) A expert in multiple technical domains (for me networking and security).
+- A expert in at multiple languages (for me python, and C#)
+- A expert in multiple technical domains (for me networking and security).

 ### Should managers code?